 Solanum wrightii potato tree (name change)

-They don’t require huge amounts of water although it is almost impossible to over water them.
-They are happiest in bright light but not direct sunlight, which harms them.
+Spathiphyllum wallisii originates from the bogs of Central America.
+They are very tolerant and nearly impossible to kill but if they are not cared for, it will show almost immediately.
+The leaves may curl and the tips will look burnt.
+Spathiphyllum don’t require huge amounts of water, although it is almost impossible to over-water them.
+They are happiest in bright light, direct sunlight can harm them.
 They are hungry plants and best grown in pots, planted in rich compost.
-In that case they will need to be top dressed at least four times a year, and folia fed monthly.
-Eventually the plant will outgrow the pot, and will need to be re-potted.
-The plant may be split at this stage, making several new plants.
+They will need to be top dressed at least regularly.
+Eventually the plant will outgrow the pot, and will need to be re-potted; at which point it may be divided into several new plants.
+Updated 10/9/2018

 Spathodea campanulata (Nandi Flame or Tulip Tree) is native to the tropical dry forests of Equatorial Africa and, rather sadly, has been nominated as one of the 100 “World’s Worst” invaders!
 It was first discovered in 1787 on the gold Coast of Africa.

 This is a fast growing tree and one of the most beautiful to behold at the coast.
 It does not grow close to the sea although they can put up with some salt.
 We have two growing in the garden but both are struggling due to the coral, which prevents the tree from extending its roots.
 Given good deep soil, the tree grows into a huge specimen and flowers abundantly.
+Updated 10/9/2018